ant981228/reformat-cites-and-quals/README.md

 ## Features

-- Sends your inputs to a helpful and whimsical creature named Clod
-- Clod can reformat qualifications into a cite-friendly format
+- Reformat qualifications into a cite-friendly format
-- Clod can also automatically reformat citations to a standardized format
+- Reformats citations to a standardized format
 - Customizable hotkeys
+- Option to replace the default tooltips by sending your input to a whimsical creature named Clod, who will drop whatever he is doing to help you with your request.

 ## Installation